philbuchanan/Accordion-Shortcodes/readme.txt

 3. The Accordion Item shortcode insertion dialog box

 == Changelog ==
+= 2.2.2 =
+FIXED: A bug where the content editor would break in custom post types.

 = 2.2.1 =
 FIXED: A bug where setting both scroll and openfirst would scroll the window without user interaction.